Home/Blog/Choosing an orthodontist in Muscat

 About the Author

-Dr. Siju George is a Specialist Orthodontist and Blue Diamond Invisalign Provider at Wassan Specialty Dental Centre, Muscat.
-With 20+ years of experience and over 12,000 cases treated, Dr. George holds an MSc in Aligner Orthodontics from the University of Turin and is the only Blue Diamond Invisalign Provider in Oman.
+Dr. Siju George is a Specialist Orthodontist and Blue Diamond Apex Invisalign Provider at Wassan Specialty Dental Centre, Muscat.
+With 20+ years of experience and over 12,000 cases treated, Dr. George holds an MSc in Aligner Orthodontics from the University of Turin and is the only Blue Diamond Apex Invisalign Provider in Oman.

 Book a Consultation with Dr. Siju George